100 Reasons for Cloudy Swimming Pool Water!

 an answer now!".

-If you recognize something about your pool, there are some links at the bottom
+If you recognize your problem here, there are some links at the bottom

 that may help.
-Or, you can try the forum: www.PoolForum.com.
+Or, you can go the forum: www.PoolForum.com

 100 Reasons for Cloudy Swimming Pool Water!

-- Dead algae is still in the pool.
+pool ALL the time, you WILL have problems. - Dead algae is still in the swimming pool pool.

 If you had algae (the pool was green), but you killed it, and now the pool